-Though FedEx’s pricing is a little hard to find, it looks like they charge $0.13 and $0.70 for black-and-white and color, respectively (you also need to use Flash to access FedEx’s printing services, which is a security risk).
+FedEx’s pricing is a little hard to find; however, it looks like they charge $0.13 for black-and-white. $0.70 for color.

-As with office supply stores, UPS and Fedex also offer stapling, hole punching, binding, collating, lamination, and anything else you could need to get your document ready.
-Different paper sizes and media are also available: business cards, pamphlets, brochures, banners, envelopes, magnets, presentations . . . you can print anything you need with no hassle.
+As with office supply stores, UPS and FedEx also offer stapling, punching, binding, etc. Different paper sizes and media are also available.
+So, you can print to business cards, pamphlets, brochures, banners, envelopes, magnets, presentations, all with zero hassle.

-Uprinting.com is reputed to have good prices, but you’ll need to be ordering at least 100 copies.
+Uprinting.com is reputed to have good prices, but you’ll need to be ordering at least 100 copies to really benefit.

-If you have a lot of time to spend looking for a way to print documents online, you’ll probably be able to find a good deal, but you may need to go through the ordering process a number of times before pulling the trigger.
+If you have time to spend looking for a way to print documents online, you’ll no doubt find a bargain.
+However, you may need to go through the ordering process several times before committing.

-One quick tip: when you’re searching online, search for “copies” or “copying” instead of “printing,” as the latter will often send you to sites that only do brochures, business cards, posters, and other more complicated projects.
+One quick tip: when you’re searching online, search for “copies” or “copying” instead of “printing.”
+The latter will often send you to sites that only do brochures, business cards, posters, and other more complicated projects.